gbaranski/ezsockets/README.md

 ## Client

-[`tokio-tungstenite`](https://github.com/snapview/tokio-tungstenite) is being used under the hood.
+By default clients use [`tokio-tungstenite`](https://github.com/snapview/tokio-tungstenite) under the hood.
+Disable default features and enable `wasm_client` to run clients on WASM targets.

 See [examples/simple-client](https://github.com/gbaranski/ezsockets/tree/master/examples/simple-client) for a simple usage and [docs.rs/ezsockets/server](https://docs.rs/ezsockets/latest/ezsockets/client/index.html) for documentation.

 ## Server

-WebSocket server can use one of supported back-ends:
+WebSocket server can use one of the supported back-ends:
 - [`tokio-tungstenite`](https://github.com/snapview/tokio-tungstenite) - the simplest way to get started.
 - [`axum`](https://github.com/tokio-rs/axum) - ergonomic and modular web framework built with Tokio, Tower, and Hyper
 - [`actix-web`](https://github.com/actix/actix-web) - Work in progress at [#22](https://github.com/gbaranski/ezsockets/issues/22)